cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 # cm-pi-burn image versions
 ```

-Once in a while they come out with new versions.
-You can refersh the
+Once in a while, they come out with new versions.
+You can refresh the
 list with

 ```bash